 - Gibberellins increase cell division, promote internode elongation, and regulate the production of seed enzymes.
 These enzymes are important during germination because they break down storage carbohydrates and proteins for use by the embryo.
 Gibberellins also stimulate flowering and can increase leaf size.
 Gibberellins can be used to force camellias to bloom out of season and to regulate the production of seedless grapes.
 A single treatment will more than double the size of Thompson seedless grapes and create a looser cluster of fruits.
 Gibberellins can be used to coax a plant out of dormancy and to green up a lawn two to three weeks earlier than normally.

 - Ethylene is the only hormone that is a gas.
-It speeds aging of tissues and enhances fruit ripening (Figure 3–56).
+It speeds aging of tissues and enhances fruit ripening (Figure 3–54).
 Fruits such as apples and bananas produce large quantities of ethylene.
-Enclosing a mature green fruit, such as a tomato, in a bag with some apples will speed the ripening of the tomato.
+Enclosing a fruit that is a mature size but still green, such as a tomato, in a bag with some apples will speed the ripening of the tomato.
 Ethylene is produced in almost every condition in which plant tissues are stressed, physically and chemically.
 It is also the primary abscission hormone in plants and is responsible for generating an abscission layer at the base of leaves in deciduous species when they drop their leaves.
 Ethylene is generally associated with senescence of plant tissues and organs.